Rancho Cordova Car Accident and Personal Injury Lawyer

 Nonetheless, the Rancho Cordova police will not come to the scene unless you complain of injury or pain.
 This can seriously imperil your ability to provide for your family if your ability to work is impaired and the accident documentation is missing.

 Note: This has nothing to do with Rancho Cordova officers.
 They are just following the dictates of the politico's who make the rules.
 This policy needs to be changed, and only citizens complaining to the Rancho Cordova representatives can change it.

 Q. I was struck by a truck in Rancho Cordova and filed a lawsuit.
 Now I am finding out that the defendant’s attorney has issued a subpoena for all of my past medical records.
 Can they do that?

 A. When someone files a lawsuit for personal injury, to a certain extent, they may waive the ability to keep private past medical records which would generally be protected from discovery by HIPPA.
 Usually, the defense is allowed to ask for previous medical records for a reasonable period (typically five years) for any medical condition that you are claiming injury for in the accident.

 So, if you suffered a knee injury in an accident, they would usually be entitled to subpoena medical records for five years or so before the accident dealing with any knee conditions.
 This is fair because the defense does not feel it needs to compensate you if the medical records show you claimed knee problems for many years before the current accident.
 (Notwithstanding this, you may well have a claim for aggravation of a prior knee injury.

 The defense is NOT allowed (over objection) to subpoena “any and all past medical records.”
 Actually, though, notice I said: “over objection.”
-Almost always the defense attorney will subpoena any and all past medical records and will not even specify whether the documents pertain to the injury you are claiming.
+Almost always the defense attorney will subpoena any and all past medical records and will not even specify whether the documents pertaining to the injury you are claiming.
 Insurance companies like to go on fishing expeditions to see if they can find anything detrimental or embarrassing in your past medical records and then try to use that against you.